-Numerous measurements distributed by Coriolis have however been validated by scientific teams prior to the integration in the Coriolis streamflow.
-The most important of these datasets are the delayed time mode validated ARGO profiles, the tropical mooring dataset, distributed by PMEL, the sea mammal measurements validated by the MEOP project and the TSG measurements validated by the GO-SUD project.
-In such cases, the current practice at Coriolis is to retain the flags from the imported database and to run the delayed time mode tests afterwards.
+Numerous measurements distributed by Coriolis have, however, been validated by scientific teams prior to integration into the Coriolis streamflow.
+The most important of these datasets are the delayed-time-mode validated Argo profiles, the tropical mooring dataset distributed by PMEL, the sea mammal measurements validated by the MEOP project, and the TSG measurements validated by the GO-SUD project.
+In such cases, the current practice at Coriolis is to retain the flags from the imported database and to run the delayed-timemode tests afterwards.